 2.2 Europa ↑

-Europa is the second Galilean moon from Jupiter, it is also the least massive of the Galilean moons and has a diameter similar to that of the Earth's Moon[7b].
+Europa is the second Galilean moon from Jupiter, it's also the least massive of the Galilean moons and has a diameter similar to that of the Earth's Moon[7b].
 It has a thin oxygen atmosphere and a surface composed of frozen water.
-Europa's interior is mostly composed of silicate rock with an iron core.
+Europa's interior is mostly composed of silicate rock, with an iron core.
 Europa is also expected to contain a salt-water ocean, which extends for about 100 km below its frozen surface.

 2.3 Ganymede ↑

 Ganymede is the third Galilean moon from Jupiter.
-It is the largest and most massive moon in the Solar System.
-It is also larger than Mercury, although not as massive[7c].
+It's the largest and most massive moon in the Solar System.
+It's also larger than Mercury, although not as massive[7c].
 Ganymede is primarily composed of silicate rock and frozen water[15a], but a saltwater ocean is thought to exist nearly 200 km below the surface, between two layers of ice.

 The surface of Ganymede is covered in dark cratered regions and lighter regions, which are covered in ridges and grooves.
 Ganymede has a thin oxygen atmosphere and a liquid iron core[15b].
-It is the only moon in the Solar System known to have a magnetosphere[7d].
+It's the only moon in the Solar System known to have a magnetosphere[7d].

 2.4 Callisto ↑

 Callisto is the furthest of the Galilean moons.
 It has the second largest mass of the Galilean moons and is about the same size as Mercury[7e].

 Callisto has a thin atmosphere composed of carbon dioxide.
-It is thought to have a small silicate core, and a large icy mantle, with an ocean of liquid water between the mantle and the surface.
+It's thought to have a small silicate core, and a large icy mantle, with an ocean of liquid water between the mantle and the surface.

 3. Missions to Jupiter ↑

-The first spacecraft to observe Jupiter, as well as all the Galilean moons, was NASA's Pioneer 10 probe in 1973, followed by NASA's Pioneer 11 in 1974, and Voyager 1 and Voyager 2, both in 1979.
+The first spacecraft to observe Jupiter, as well as all the Galilean moons, was NASA's Pioneer 10 probe in 1973.
+This was followed by NASA's Pioneer 11 in 1974, and Voyager 1 and Voyager 2, both in 1979.
 All of these probes were on their way out of the Solar System.
 Pioneer 11 came closest to Jupiter, flying within 34,000 km, and Voyager 2 was furthest coming within 570,000 km.